iamolegga/nestjs-cookie-session/README.md

 ### NestCookieSessionOptions

-`NestCookieSessionOptions` is interface of all options, has next properties:
+`NestCookieSessionOptions` is the interface of all options, has next properties:

 - `session` - **required** - [cookie-session options](https://github.com/expressjs/cookie-session#options).
 - `forRoutes` - **optional** - same as NestJS built-in `MiddlewareConfigProxy['forRoutes']` [See examples in official docs](https://docs.nestjs.com/middleware#applying-middleware).
 Specify routes, that should have access to session.
 If `forRoutes` and `exclude` will not be set, then sessions will be set to all routes.